 If you think you or your child may have a food allergy, it's very important to ask for a professional diagnosis from your GP.
-They can then refer you to an allergy clinic.
+They can then refer you to an allergy clinic if appropriate.

-Many parents mistakenly assume their child has a food allergy, when their symptoms are actually due to a completely different condition.
+Many parents mistakenly assume their child has a food allergy when their symptoms are actually caused by a completely different condition.

-Commercial allergy-testing kits are available, but their use is not recommended.
+Commercial allergy testing kits are available, but using them isn't recommended.
 Many kits are based on unsound scientific principles.
-Even if they are reliable, you should have the results looked at by a health professional.
+Even if they're reliable, you should have the results looked at by a health professional.

 Read more about diagnosing food allergies.

-Most food allergies affect younger children aged under the age of three.
-It is estimated that around one in every 14 children of this age has at least one food allergy.
+Most food allergies affect younger children under the age of three.
+It's estimated around 1 in every 14 children of this age has at least one food allergy.

-Most children who have food allergies to milk, eggs, soya and wheat in early life will "outgrow" this allergy by the time they start school.
+Most children who have food allergies to milk, eggs, soya and wheat in early life will grow out of it by the time they start school.

 Food allergies that develop during adulthood, or persist into adulthood, are likely to be lifelong allergies.

 For reasons that are unclear, rates of food allergies have risen sharply in the last 20 years.